-Once store power is connected and the light circuit is energized, the Clearvoyant LED system should operate without the need for any significant maintenance for several years.
+Once store power is connected the Clearvoyant LED system should operate without the need for any significant maintenance for several years.
 Should a power supply need to be removed and/or replaced, turn off the power to the case before proceeding.
 Be certain to replace the power supply with genuine Hillphoenix parts or a comparable UL-listed Class-2 rated regulated 24V DC power supply with 100W output capacity.